AME 30315 Pendulum Project

 - Use simulink or other matlab tools to automatically generate the C code for the controller.
 Automatic code generation is becoming commonplace.
 Nothing is more dangerous than blindly trusting what comes out of a computer, so you have to know how the controller should work.
 Now that you have done that, check what simulink gives to you for code.
 Disclaimer: I have not done this myself and am not sure if the hc11 is a recognized target, how to do it, etc.

 - You may propose an additional component to the project if you wish.
-Be sure to get the instructor's approval prior to doing it if you want to receive credit for it.
+Come talk to me with any ideas you may have.